Trust-Codes-Ltd/gs1-compression/README.md

 Set it `False` if you prefer the GS1 Digital Link URI to use all-numeric GS1 application identifiers, e.g. /01/.

-Set the third parameter, `uri_stem` to a valid URI stem if you wish to construct a GS1 Digital Link using a specific domain name.
+Set the third parameter, `uri_stem` to a valid URI prefix if you wish to construct a GS1 Digital Link using a specific domain name.
+If it's set to be `None` or `''`, a default URI prefix `https://id.gs1.org` will be used.

+## Contributors

+- Di Zhu    di.zhu@trust.codes